 How to sell your communication plan to senior management

 One of my favorite people is Angela Sinickas, a US expert on communication measurement.
-When I brought her out to conduct six workshops around Australia and New Zealand in 2003, she always impressed participants with her ‘street-smart’ approach.
+When I brought her out to conduct six workshops around Australia and New Zealand, she always impressed participants with her ‘street-smart’ approach.
 In true professional style, she surveyed participants at the end of every workshop to gauge their responses and ensure she was in line with their expectations.

 One of the key points Angela made was that it is a waste of time to prepare a communication plan that you can’t get approved by senior management.
 A good plan doesn’t sell itself; you need to convince management of its merits.